onexsoft/asmaul/README.md

 A full disk scan logic should be added for damaged Oracle ASM group to reconstruct the Oracle data files.

 # build & compile
+Simply run:
+  make

+or
   gcc -O2 -DSIMPLE_FPOS_T -o aulasm.bin aulasm2.c asmkernel.c

+If it shows up some errors about like 'incompatible types in assignment', try this: gcc -O2 -o aulasm.bin aulasm2.c asmkernel.c

 # contact
 For any questions, please submit a issue.